Christine Welsh

-Christine Welsh is a Métis Canadian filmmaker, feminist and associate professor at the University of Victoria.
+Christine Welsh is a Métis Canadian filmmaker, feminist and retired associate professor at the University of Victoria.

 Early life

 Welsh was born and raised in Regina, Saskatchewan.
 She is the great-grand-daughter of Norbert Welsh, the famous Metis buffalo hunter.

 Education

 Welsh graduated from University of Regina, with a B.A. in 1986.

 Career

 Welsh has produced, written and directed films for more than 30 years.